vdiravka/parquet-builder/README.md

 Note that poking around in Drill suggests that Drill has very poor support for Parquet logical types.
 Some times cause an error, the DATE type causes very bizarre output.

-The syntax allows structured types (though I've not tried this yet):
+The syntax allows structured types:

     message structured {
       required int32 index;